The Hitchhiker’s Guide to Impeaching President Trump on Wednesday

 There was a double impeachment by the House of Tennessee Sen. William Blount in the 1790s.
 But on Wednesday, the House of Representatives intends to impeach President Trump for the second time in 13 months.

-If the House follows through, this only the 21st time the body has ever impeached a government official.
+If the House follows through, this is only the 21st time the body has ever impeached a government official.

 Mr. Trump will face a singular article of impeachment on Wednesday.
 In 2019, the House charged the President with abuse of power and obstruction of Congress in two separate articles.
-This is a lone article alleging "high crimes and misdemeanors" on behalf of the President.
+This is a lone article alleging Trump committed "high crimes and misdemeanors."

 KARL ROVE: 'UNSEEMLY' PUSH TO IMPEACH TRUMP IS 'NOT GOING TO BE GOOD FOR THE COUNTRY'